victory-a/gateway-challenge/README.md

 # GATEWAY PAYMENT INTEGRATION CHALLENGE

-The task is to implement a Squad's payment gateay on this dummy checkout app.
+The task is to implement the payment gateway on this dummy checkout app.

 Live URL: [https://gateway-challenge.surge.sh/](https://gateway-challenge.surge.sh/)